 # export JAVA_HOME=/usr/java/latest

 Run the script for the server operating system.

 > install.bat Enter AR System install directory :C:\Program Files\BMC Software\ARSystem Enter AR System admin user :Demo Enter AR System Password :password Enter ITSM hostname :bmc-itsm-sample Enter port number [zero if no port] : 0

 # sh ./install.sh Enter AR System install directory :/opt/bmc/ARSystem Enter AR System admin user :Demo Enter AR System Password :password Enter ITSM hostname :bmc-itsm-sample Enter port number [zero if no port] :0

 The Linux script packaged in the zip archive is not executable.
-To run the script, do one of the following:
+To run the script, perform one of the following tasks:

 - Issue the command chmod +x install.sh to make the script executable.

 The script copies the required files and installs the forms, filters, and escalations.